progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--The next variable is the workflow in use for the project.
 Is it centralized, with each developer having equal write access to the main codeline?
 Does the project have a maintainer or integration manager who checks all the patches?
 Are all the patches peer-reviewed and approved?
 Are you involved in that process?
 Is a lieutenant system in place, and do you have to submit your work to them first?-->

 Die nächste Variable ist der Workflow, der in diesem Projekt besteht.
 Ist es ein zentralisierter Workflow, in dem jeder Entwickler Schreibzugriff auf die Hauptentwicklungslinie hat?
 Hat das Projekt einen Leiter oder Integration Manager, der alle Patches prüft?
 Werden die Patches durch eine bestimmte Gruppe oder öffentlich, z.B. durch die Community, geprüft?
-Nimmst Du selbst an diesem Prozeß teil?
+Nimmst Du selbst an diesem Prozess teil?
 Gibt es ein Leutnant System, in dem Du Deine Arbeit zunächst an einen Leutnant übergibst?

 <!--The next issue is your commit access.
 The workflow required in order to contribute to a project is much different if you have write access to the project than if you don’t.
 If you don’t have write access, how does the project prefer to accept contributed work?
 Does it even have a policy?
 How much work are you contributing at a time?
 How often do you contribute?-->